Prehistoric Britain small group history tour including standing stones

 Small group tour Prehistoric Britain

-Odyssey offers easy, convenient, and relaxed escorted .across Western Europe and Britain.
-We explore Britain's neolithic, ancient Roman, and Imperial heritage, its World Heritage Sites, and world famous cities, all with some truly all waiting to be explored on one of Odyssey’s small group
+Odyssey offers easy, convenient, and relaxed escorted small group tours across Western Europe and Britain.
+We explore Britain's neolithic, ancient Roman, and Imperial heritage, its World Heritage Sites, and world famous cities, all with some truly spectacular scenery along the way.
+This and more is all waiting to be explored on one of Odyssey’s small group tours of Britain, designed for the senior traveller, and led by experienced, and enthusiastic like minded people.

 With roughly half-a-million years of humanoid occupation in Britain before the coming of the Romans and the first written historic records, a rich set of prehistoric artefacts exist both on and in the ground throughout Britain.
 During this Prehistoric Britain tour you have the opportunity to see Neolithic monuments, Bronze Age sites, burial mounds, and standing stones, and learn about Britain's natural history and prehistoric life.